FOSSEE/st-scripts/basic_datatypes_and_operators/script.rst

 ..
 R12

 it's just a combination of two floats the imaginary part being defined by j notation instead of i.
 Complex numbers have a lot of functions specific to them.
-Let us look at these
+Let us look at some of these functions.

 ..
 L12
 ::